If you’re already feeling under the weather, it’s hard to come up with soid recipes for when you’re sick.

 7 Minute Sick Day Soup – Karissa’s Vegan Kitchen

-All you need is seven minutes and a few pantry-friendly ingredients to throw together this warming vegan soup.
-This is probably one of the easiest recipes for when you’re sick on this list!
+All you need here?
+Seven minutes and a few pantry-friendly ingredients to throw together this warming vegan soup.
+This is probably one of the easiest recipes for when you’re sick.
+Rice works well here, too!

 The Ultimate “Immune-Boosting” Soup — The Healthy Maven